-Just 3 weeks after having opened borders to international travellers, the Bahamas banned visitors from the United States due to spike in Coronavirus (COVID-19) cases.
+Just 3 weeks after having opened borders to international travelers, the Bahamas banned visitors from the United States due to spike in COVID cases.

 In a national address made Sunday evening, July 19, Bahamian Prime Minister Hubert Minnis said the new rule would go into effect on Wednesday, July 22, at midnight.